ATell-SoundTheory/CliffordAlgebras.jl/README.md

 +1.0+2.0×e1 ∈ Cl(2, 0, 0)
 ```

-Use the geometric product and derived products with the multivectors.
+Use the geometric product and derived products with the multivectors:
 ```
 julia> mv1 * mv2
 +5.0+4.0×e1-2.0×e2+1.0×e1e2 ∈ Cl(2, 0, 0)